Academic Advising & Support

-- providing academic advising for all students that are engineering undeclared as well as students looking to change their major into or out of the College of Engineering
+- providing academic advising for all first-year students as well as students looking to change their major into or out of the College of Engineering,

 - connecting declared majors with their department-specific faculty advisors,

 - clarifying university and college policies and assisting with transfer course equivalencies for other schools,

-- providing pre-transfer advising and support to students from community colleges
+- providing support to students from community colleges via pre-transfer advising.

 ES3 advisors also work closely with students struggling academically (such as academic warning, probation, dismissal, and reinstated) and serve as the Dean's designee for students with Financial Aid SAP Appeals.

 ES3 advisors collaborate with and refer students to other academic support offices on campus.

 Office of Student Accessibility Services: works with students with documented disabilities to ensure mandates expressed in the Americans with Disabilities Act are upheld.
 Students with an IEP or 504 Plan in high school looking to receive academic accommodations or support must self-disclose with the Office of Student Accessibility Services and provide them with appropriate documentation from a qualified licensed professional.

 Counseling Center: provides a range of services to help students develop improved coping skills to address emotional, interpersonal and academic concerns.
 They offer primarily short-term counseling and will help students initiate referrals to community-based services when students need specialized or longer-term services.
 Services include individual counseling, group counseling, and workshops.

 STEM Learning Lab: offers free tutoring throughout the year in math, engineering, and science courses and provides services in a one-on-one and small group format.
 Tutoring is offered in both a face-to-face and/or online setting.

 Writing and Multiliteracy Center: offers free tutoring to assist students with a variety of communications assignments including papers, presentations, and multimodal projects.
 Tutoring is offered in both a face-to-face and/or online setting.